willtownes/nsf-paper/README.md

 ### simulations

-Data generation and model fitting for the ggblocks and quilt simulations
+Data generation and model fitting for the ggblocks and quilt simulations.
+* *benchmark.py* - can be called as a command line script to facilitate benchmarking of large numbers of scenarios and parameter combinations.
+* *benchmark_gof.py* - compute goodness of fit and other metrics on fitted models.
+* *bm_mixed* - mixed spatial and nonspatial factors
+* *bm_sp* - spatial factors only.
+Within this folder, the notebooks `04_quilt_exploratory.ipy` and `05_ggblocks_exploratory.ipy` have many
+visualizations of the various models compared in the paper.
+* *sim.py* - functions for creating the simulated datasets.

 ### utils